dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 #### Steven - 08 June 16
 Hi Brent,

-I usually just define one single generic caching decorator, but since you don't want to apply the same caching strategy per query, your registration needs might differ.
+I usually just define one single generic caching decorator, but because you don't want to apply the same caching strategy per query, your registration needs might differ.
 But you could mark queries (or their handlers) with a customly defined `CachingAttribute` and apply your decorator conditionally, or register decorators one a per-handler basis.
 There are lots of options here, but I have never defined more than one caching decorator per application.

 ---
 #### Dionisi - 03 July 16